gbuckingham89/valet-launchpad/README.md

 ### Valet not installed

-If you see errors about Valet not being installed (but you're sure that it is, and you see output by running `which valet` from your local terminal) it's likely that the user running PHP-FPM doesn't know where the Valet binary is located.
+If you see errors about Valet not being installed (but you're sure that it is, and you see output by running `which valet` from your local terminal) it's likely that the user running PHP-FPM doesn't know where the Valet binary is located, or doesn't have permission to run it.

 There are two ways to resolve this;

-1. Add `/Users/[local-username]/.composer/vendor/bin` to the PATH for the PHP-FPM user _(remember to insert the username that Valet is installed under)_
-2. Find the value of your PATH by running `echo $PATH` from your local Terminal.
+1. Find the value of the PATH environment variable for your shell by running `echo $PATH` from your local Terminal.
 Add the output of this to the `VALET_ASSISTANT_ENV_PATH` key in your `.env` file.
-This PATH value will then be used by the application.
+This PATH value will then be used whenever the underlying [gbuckingham89/valet-assistant](https://github.com/gbuckingham89/valet-assistant) package executes a shell command.
+It is NOT used by code outside that package.
+2. Add `/Users/[local-username]/.composer/vendor/bin` to the PATH environment for the user running the PHP script _(remember to insert the username that Valet is installed under)_

-_**Please do your own research and consider any security implications of giving PHP access to additional PATH directories.**_
+_**Please do your own research and consider any security implications of giving PHP access to additional directories through the PATH environment variable.**_

 ## 🏗 Updating